-The Samaria Gorge is the longest trekking gorge in Europe and also the most famous of all.
+The Samaria Gorge is the most famous trekking gorge in Europe and a part of the European E4 hiking trail.
 Thousands of tourists flock here daily in the summer season to walk from the top to the bottom.
-For many visitors, it?is the sole purpose of their visit to Crete.
-The length of the gorge, which belongs to the European E4 path, reaches 18km and takes almost 4-7 hours to hike from Omalos to Agia Roumeli, depending on trekking speed.
+For many visitors, it is the sole purpose of their visit to Crete.
+The length of the gorge reaches 14.5km and takes almost 5-7 hours to hike from Xyloskalo at Omalos plateau to Agia Roumeli beach, depending on the trekking pace.

 When to come